 Somatic therapies can also help with trauma and are part of our trauma-informed care programs.
 Somatic therapies use mind and body exercises to release traumatic memories from the person.

 Behavioral therapy can also help treat co-occurring disorders.
 It is a kind of therapy that looks to identify and change unhealthy and negative behaviors.

-Cognitive behavioral therapy is one of the most successful options we offer in dual-diagnosis treatment.
-It focuses on patterns of actions as well as patterns of thoughts, helping patients recognize how those thoughts lead to their actions.
+Cognitive behavioral therapy is one of the most successful options in dual-diagnosis treatment.
+It focuses on patterns of actions and thoughts, helping patients recognize how those thoughts lead to their actions.

-It is always reassuring to know that you have someone in your corner like Luxe Treatment Center.
-We recognize the complexities of co-occurring disorders, and we have the training and compassion to help you over every obstacle so that you can become whole again.
+Knowing you have someone in your corner, like Luxe Treatment Center, is always reassuring.
+We recognize the complexities of co-occurring disorders and have the training and compassion to help you overcome every obstacle so that you can become whole again.
 We invite you to put your trust in us as you continue your exciting journey of rebirth and renewal.
 Reach out to us today to begin dual-diagnosis treatment in Las Vegas, Nevada.